tilda/genshin-recipe-data/README.md

 For the record, all of this was typed out manually for the most part.

-# How to use it?
+# Using it in Python
+If you're using it in a Python project, you can just import the package.
+There are currently 2 functions available.

+## `genshinrecipes.data.return_data()`
+- Returns the full JSON object.

+## `genshinrecipes.data.filter_by_rarity(rarity: int)`
+- Returns all recipes that are of a certain rarity (1-5).

+# Using it in not Python
-Simply use the data in `static/recipes.json`.
+Simply use the data in `genshinrecipes/recipes.json` (for example, you could use a git submodule).
 It's a big JSON object basically looking like this:
 ```js
 {
     "food-name": {